-Due to public health concerns, all requests for copies of police reports and firearm transactions shall be by appointment only.
+Due to public health concerns, all requests for copies of police reports and return of evidence shall be by appointment only.

 Appointments may only be scheduled 90-days in advance.